xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Best practice/Data increase synchronization.md

     To query the data results, set `where ds = '20161114'` to retrieve the full data.

-**Daily incremental synchronization**
+Daily incremental synchronization

 This mode is not recommended except in specific scenarios.
 Because the delete statement is not supported in specific scenarios, deleted data cannot be retrieved by filtering conditions of SQL statements.
 Generally, enterprises’ codes are deleted logically, in which case the update statement is applied instead of the delete statement.
-Now that there are some inapplicable scenarios, using this sync method might cause data inconsistency when some special condition is encountered.
+Now that there are some inapplicable scenarios, using this sync method may cause data inconsistency when some special condition is encountered.
 Another drawback is that you must merge new data and historical data after the synchronization.

-**Data preparation**
+Data preparation

 Create two tables, one of which is for writing latest data and the other is for writing incremental data.